 These customers can become your best online advocates, so be on the lookout for them and don’t be afraid to ask for a rating or review.

 Go Where Your Customer Go

 You can ask for ratings and reviews online, as well as in person.
 The key here is to find out where your customers are online.
 For instance, if a large portion of your customer base is active on Facebook, make sure you have a company Facebook page that you are actively posting and commenting on.
 This engagement generates trust, loyalty, and comfort.

 This applies to any social media channel.
 The time you spend engaging with your customers will be well worth it.
 And when they feel comfortable with you online, they’ll likely leave you a more positive review when asked.

 Offer a Reward

 Asking for a rating or review is a very effective way of increasing positive online ratings.
 So why not reward customers who rate or review your restaurant?
-You could offer every customer who gives you a rating a free item from your menu, or a discount on their next visit.
+You could offer every customer who gives you a rating a free item from your menu or a discount.